AI Receptionist vs Live Answering Service: Honest Category Comparison (2026)

 ## Which is right for your business?

-## Specific recommendations
+## Specific recommendations by business type

 ## Bottom line